 **B/W copies are 10¢/side and color copies are 75¢/side.

-PC and Mac desktop computers are available for students on a first-come, first serve basis.
-Computers are provided for research and coursework purposes - gaming and other non-academic uses is discouraged.
+PC desktop computers are available for students on a first-come, first-serve basis.
+Computers are provided for research and coursework purposes - gaming and other non-academic uses are discouraged.
 The majority of computers in the Library are access controlled.
-UH-affiliated students, faculty, and staff can login with their UH web login credentials.
-Community members are welcome to use designated Public Access Stations.

 Reminder: To protect your privacy, always log off when finished using a computer.